SansGuidon/bookmarks/README.md

 * [Matt Schlicht](https://chatbotsmagazine.com/the-complete-beginner-s-guide-to-chatbots-8280b7b906ca) - The Complete Beginner’s Guide To Chatbots / everything your need to know
 * [bhuga/hubot-chatops-rpc](https://github.com/bhuga/hubot-chatops-rpc) - hubot-chatops-rpc : Easily add RPC endpoints to your hubot.
 * [BotCube/awesome-bots](https://github.com/BotCube/awesome-bots) - a curated list of resources for bots and chatbots
-* [EMOJI CHEAT SHEET](https://www.webpagefx.com/tools/emoji-cheat-sheet/) - list of Emoji supported on GitHub, Basecamp, Trello, Slack, Dokuwiki, Bitbucket, YouTube, Mattermost, ... (list is bigger)
+* [EMOJI CHEAT SHEET](https://www.webpagefx.com/tools/emoji-cheat-sheet/) - list of Emoji / emoticons supported on GitHub, Basecamp, Trello, Slack, Dokuwiki, Bitbucket, YouTube, Mattermost, ... (list is bigger)
 * [StackStorm Exchange](https://exchange.stackstorm.org/) - Automate all the things you already know and use with dozens of ready-made integration packs.
 Cloud providers, monitoring services, lightbulbs.
 It’s extendable, flexible, and built with love for DevOps and ChatOps

 ## Gradle